awused/aw-fm/README.md

 ## Building on Windows

 Not planned, good luck.
-Probably won't work.
+Probably won't work even if the trivial things like unix-only imports are fixed.

 ## Development